-OEFA has expanded its role in county analyses and operations in each year from 2012 to 2014 and we propose to continue to do that in 2015.
+OEFA has continued to support county analyses and operations in each year from 2012 to 2015 and we propose to continue to do that in 2016.
 This includes items associated with revenue tracking, ad-hoc forecasting and others as required.
 Examples include: